cs3157/recitations/recitation-7.md

 `FILE *` though because you'll always be getting a value back from/passing it to common file operating functions.
 Why a pointer?
 Because these functions will modify the internal values of the `FILE` value.
-So while you could copy them because its a struct and C would be fine with passing it by value, things like your place in the file would not be maintained.
+So while you could copy them because it's a struct and C would be fine with passing it by value, things like your place in the file would not be maintained.

 ### fopen and fclose ###